StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/06_Go To the Nations/Good News for Muslims.md

 The Qur'an tells the story of John the Baptist's conception (Surah 3:35-41) and Jesus' conception (Surah 3:42-47).

+## Surah 3:42-47 Jesus’ conception and witness

+>   The angels said, “O Mary, God has chosen you, and has purified you.
+He has chosen you over all the women of the world.
+O Mary, be devoted to your Lord, and bow down, and kneel with those who kneel.”
+These are accounts from the Unseen, which We reveal to you.
+You were not with them when they cast their lots as to which of them would take charge of Mary; nor were you with them as they quarreled.
+The Angels said, “O Mary, God gives you good news of a Word from Him.
+His name is the Messiah, Jesus, son of Mary, well-esteemed in this world and the next, and one of the nearest.
+He will speak to the people from the crib, and in adulthood, and will be one of the righteous.”
+She said, “My Lord, how can I have a child, when no man has touched me?”
+He said, “It will be so.
+God creates whatever He wills.
+To have anything done, He only says to it, ‘Be,’ and it is.”
+And He will teach him the Scripture and wisdom, and the Torah and the Gospel.
+A messenger to the Children of Israel: “I have come to you with a sign from your Lord.
+I make for you out of clay the figure of a bird; then I breathe into it, and it becomes a bird by God’s leave.
+And I heal the blind and the leprous, and I revive the dead, by God’s leave.
+And I inform you concerning what you eat, and what you store in your homes.
+In that is a sign for you, if you are believers.
+And verifying what lies before me of the Torah, and to make lawful for you some of what was forbidden to you.
+I have come to you with a sign from your Lord; so fear God, and obey me.
+God is my Lord and your Lord, so worship Him.
+That is a straight path.”
+When Jesus sensed disbelief on their part, he said, “Who are my allies towards God?”
+The disciples said, “We are God’s allies; we have believed in God, and bear witness that we submit.
+Our Lord, we have believed in what You have revealed, and we have followed the Messenger, so count us among the witnesses.”
+They planned, and God planned; but God is the Best of planners.
+God said, “O Jesus, I am terminating your life, and raising you to Me, and clearing you of those who disbelieve.
+And I will make those who follow you superior to those who disbelieve, until the Day of Resurrection.
+Then to Me is your return; then I will judge between you regarding what you were disputing.

 ### The Attraction of Islam

 Islam offers certainty, tradition, community and prayer.
 It is simple to understand and follow.